 - 8. Informational Notes.
 An Informational Note contains explanatory material intended to clarify a rule or give assistance, but it isn't a Code requirement. - 9.
 Tables.
 Chapter 9 consists of tables applicable as referenced in the NEC.
 They're used to calculate raceway sizing, conductor fill, the radius of raceway bends, and conductor voltage drop. - 10.
 Informative Annexes.
-Annexes aren't a part of the Code requirements and are included for informational purposes only. - Annex A. Product Safety Standards - Annex B. Application Information for Ampacity Calculation - Annex C. Conduit, Tubing, and Cable Tray Fill Tables for Conductors and Fixture Wires of the Same Size - Annex D. Examples - Annex E. Types of Construction - Annex F. Availability and Reliability for Critical Operations Power Systems (COPS), and Development and Implementation of Functional Performance Tests (FPTs) for Critical Operations Power Systems - Annex G. Supervisory Control and Data Acquisition (SCADA) - Annex H. Administration and Enforcement - Annex I. Recommended Tightening Torque Tables from UL Standard 486A-486B - Annex J. ADA Standards for Accessible Design - Annex K. Use of Medical Electrical Equipment in Dwellings and Residential Board-and-Care Occupancies - 11.
+Annexes aren't a part of the Code requirements and are included for informational purposes only. - Annex A. Product Safety Standards - Annex B. Application Information for Ampacity Calculation - Annex C. Raceway Fill Tables for Conductors and Fixture Wires of the Same Size - Annex D. Examples - Annex E. Types of Construction - Annex F. Critical Operations Power Systems (COPS) - Annex G. Supervisory Control and Data Acquisition (SCADA) - Annex H. Administration and Enforcement - Annex I. Recommended Tightening Torques - Annex J. ADA Standards for Accessible Design - 11.
 Index.
 The Index at the back of the NEC is helpful in locating a specific rule using pertinent keywords to assist in your search. - 12.
 Changes to the Code.
-Changes in the NEC are indicated as follows: - ▶ Rules that were changed since the previous edition are identified by shading the revised text. - New rules aren't shaded like a change, instead they have a shaded "N" in the margin to the left of the section number. - Relocated rules are treated like new rules with a shaded "N" in the left margin by the section number.

-- ▶ Deleted rules are indicated by a bullet symbol "•" located in the left margin where the rule was in the previous edition.
-Unlike older editions the bullet symbol is only used where one or more complete paragraphs have been deleted. - ▶ A "△" represents partial text deletions and or figure/table revisions somewhere in the text.
-There's no specific indication of which word, group of words, or a sentence was deleted.
+Changes in the NEC are indicated as follows: - Rules that were changed since the previous edition are identified by shading the revised text. - New rules aren't shaded like a change, instead they have a shaded "N" in the margin to the left of the section number. - Relocated rules are treated like new rules with a shaded "N" in the left margin by the section number. - ▶ Deleted rules are indicated by a bullet symbol " " located in the left margin where the rule was in the previous edition.
+Unlike older editions the bullet symbol is only used where one or more complete paragraphs have been deleted.
+There's no indication used where a word, group of words, or a sentence was deleted. - \blacktriangleright A \triangle represents text deletions and figure/table revisions.